tma15/strpercpp/README.md

 ```

+## Template format

 ## Examples
 ### CONLL2000
-You can download one of famous benchmark data of chunking as follows:
+You can download one of famous benchmark data of text chunking as follows:
 ```sh
 $ cd scripts
 $ ./download_conll2000.sh